-Producer, song writer and pop artist Leo Kalyan’s speaks to THIIIRD about developing his own sound of progressive pop and being the importance of being visible as brown, gay and Muslim musician.
+Producer, song writer and pop artist Leo Kalyan’s speaks to THIIIRD about developing his own sound of progressive pop and being the importance of being visible as brown, gay musician coming from a muslim background.

 Interview by Fayann Smith

 Leo Kalyan’s debut EP blew up in an unprecedented way.
 His single “Fingertips” became one of Spotify’s biggest viral successes, thrusting him into the global popular music consciousness and onto the Radio 1 playlist.
 Despite this mainstream recognition he is not the usual pop success story, far from it, his music and identity offering layers of complexity that usually elude chart popularity.
 He talks to THIIIRD about how his unique journey has inspired his distinctive sound and challenged the perception of what a pop star can be.

 F: You have described yourself in previous interviews as left-field pop, what does that classification mean to you and does it still stand?

 L: I would define left-field pop as music that sits outside of your mainstream radio and mainstream pop songs.
 So One Direction to me are the most to the right, so to speak; One Direction would be on one end and on the other end I’d put someone like FKA Twigs, or Björk.
 To me she is the most left-field pop you can get, because to me pop is anything that has hooks in it, memorable hooks, memorable melodies and memorable lyrics.
 Something that is essentially catchy is pop, if it is catchy it can become popular, if it is catchy and popular, it is pop.